Research

 This figure examines the pre-treatment and post-treatment dynamics in corporate tax planning around hiring tax department employees from tax aggressive firms.
 We estimate a simple difference-in-differences model (similar to equation 1), where we saturate the model with event-time indicator variables interacted with Hire from TA Firm, using year t-1 (the year prior to the hire) as the base period.
 We plot the coefficients on the interactions of Hire from TA Firm and the following time periods: year t-3, year t-2, year t (the hire year), year t+1, and year t+2.
 We also present 90 percent confidence intervals using standard errors clustered by firm.

-Ethical Noise
+Ethical noise.wav

 Misaligned Measures of Control: Private Equity's Antitrust Loophole